Tamjid-Alam-Taj/DSA-Short-project/README.md

-# DSA-Short-project just for my practice or fun
+# DSA-Short-project just for my practice or fun.